CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250401-introduction_to_geometry.md

 Pros:

-- Description can be very compace
+- Description can be very compact
 - Easy to determine if a point is inside or outside
 - Other queries may also be easy (e.g. distance to surface)
 - Simple shapes have exact description and no sampling error